 Proof of disability or age: Documentation proving age or disability status is required for your exemption application.

-Unsure if you’re eligible for a homestead exemption or have questions about exemptions or how to lower your property taxes?
-At Ownwell, we can handle all of the paperwork for you, especially for Texans who qualified for specific homestead exemptions from the past two years but never applied.
+Unsure if you're eligible for a homestead exemption or want help lowering your property taxes?
+Ownwell handles the paperwork—including retroactive applications for Texans who qualified over the past two years but never filed.

-We'll not only help you retroactively apply for your exemptions, but will also appeal your property taxes on your behalf.
-Best of all, you only pay if we save!
+We'll apply for your exemptions and appeal your property taxes on your behalf.
+You only pay if we save.